XUANTIE-RV/csi-nn2/README.md

 English | [简体中文](./README_CN.md)

-SHL(Structure of Heterogeneous Library, Chinese name: ShiHulan) is a high-performance Heterogeneous computing library provided by T-HEAD.
+SHL(Structure of Heterogeneous Library, Chinese name: ShiHulan) is a high-performance Heterogeneous computing library provided by XuanTie.
-The interface of SHL uses T-HEAD neural network library API for XuanTie CPU platform: CSI-NN2, and provides a series of optimized binary libraries.
+The interface of SHL uses XuanTie neural network library API for XuanTie CPU platform: CSI-NN2, and provides a series of optimized binary libraries.

 Features for SHL: